Svoboda (political party): 2012 elections: Growing support

-In recent years, the BBC writes that "Svoboda" has "tapped a vast reservoir of protest votes" because of its anti-corruption stance and because it has softened its own image.
-According to Sociological group "RATING" the percentage of the party's electorate who only use the Ukrainian language decreased from 75% to 68% between September 2012 and March 2013.
+The BBC wrote at the time that "Svoboda" has "tapped a vast reservoir of protest votes" because of its anti-corruption stance and because it has softened its own image.
+According to Sociological group "RATING", the percentage of the party's electorate who only use the Ukrainian language decreased from 75% to 68% between September 2012 and March 2013.

 2012 election aftermath and Euromaidan campaign

-During the first two sessions of the newly elected parliament, Svoboda deputies and other opposition politicians physically clashed with MPs during the election of a prime minister and speaker amid allegations of continued voting for absent colleagues by government deputies.
+During the first two sessions of the newly elected parliament, Svoboda MPs and other opposition politicians physically clashed with other MPs during the election of a prime minister and speaker amid allegations of continued voting for absent colleagues by government legislators.
 Clashes again erupted in March 2013 between Svoboda and Party of Regions MPs, when ruling Party of Regions MP Oleksandr Yefremov delivered a speech in Russian; the speech was drowned out by Svoboda MPs, shouting "Speak Ukrainian!"
 A later speech by Tyahnybok provoked chants of "Fascist" and a large, brief fist-fight between the two parties.

 Svoboda MP and deputy leader Ihor Miroshnychenko attracted international criticism in December 2012 for writing on his Facebook wall that American actress Mila Kunis, who was born in the Ukrainian SSR of Jewish descent, is "not Ukrainian but a zhydivka" (a pejorative term for a Jew).
 According to Svoboda, the word does not have the antisemitic connotation in Ukrainian that it does in Russian.
 Citing a Ukrainian academic dictionary, the Ministry of Justice considered the word archaic but not necessarily a slur.
 Svoboda has repeatedly said that it would not stop using words it considers legitimate Ukrainian parlance.
 Attempts to use antisemitism as a propaganda weapon against the Euromaidan movement were noted, and reports of widespread antisemitism were disputed by analysts, historians and human-rights activists.
 In May 2013, Svoboda, Fatherland and UDAR announced that they would coordinate during the 2015 Ukrainian presidential election.

 A 7–17 December 2013 opinion poll indicated that in a presidential election between Viktor Yanukovych and Svoboda leader Tyahnybok Tyahnybok would win 28.8 percent of the popular vote to Yanukovych's 27.1 percent.
 Svoboda participates in the ongoing pro-European Union protest campaign to influence regime change and integration with the EU.
 When the Vladimir Lenin monument in Kyiv was toppled during Euromaidan, MP Ihor Myroshnichenko accepted responsibility for the act on behalf of Svoboda.

 Eighteen Svoboda members were killed in the Euromaidan protests and the 2014 Ukrainian revolution.